Aubrey Nunn: Musical biography

-Equipment

-For live work, Nunn has used several Fender Jazz Basses, notably a black 1967 (nicknamed D'Artagnan) which he used for most of his Faithless touring work, and a 1990 fretless Wal Custom Bass Mk 1.

-In the studio he has mainly used 1960s Fender Jazz Basses, a 1989 fretted Wal Custom Mk 1, and a 1962 Gibson EB2.

-For touring he has mainly used a pair of Ampeg SVT Classic heads and 810 cabs.

-His current setup is a 1963 Fender Jazz Bass and an Ashdown Drophead LB-30.

 Industrial history

 Briefly employed in A&R by Champion Records' boss Mel Medalie during the early days of Faithless, he was the managing director of Faithless' production companies from 1996 to 2006.

 In 2004, at the invitation of Feargal Sharkey, he joined the UK Government task force the 'Live Music Forum', to evaluate the impact of the Licensing Act 2003 on the performance of live music.

 In 2007 he formed Thaitonic Productions with songwriter Alex Von Soos (All Saints) to develop new artists.
 The same year, he was elected a member of the London Regional Committee of the UK Musicians Union for whom he has been a frequent industry panel member.

 In 2009, he joined Radio One Samui as a broadcaster, recording the highest listening figures at the station for "The 'O' Show".

 In 2010, he managed and performed with the Thailand-based jazz band The Samui Syndicate, featuring Grammy Award-winning singer Keithen Carter (best known for The Mazda 'Zoom Zoom Zoom' advertisement) and Australian jazz pianist Josh Evans.
 The same year, he became the co-owner of The Spirit House, a cultural community centre in Maenam, Koh Samui, hosting local and international live music.